the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Library (and replacements) add +2 Science to Books tiles instead of +1 Science, +1 Culture.
 	- University (and replacements) add +2 Science instead of +1 while the faction has access to Power.
 	- Public School (and replacements) no longer add Culture and count every 2 population instead of every 3 for their scaling Science boost.
-	- Data Center severely nerfed; it only adds +5 Science instead of +50% to the city's total Science yields (Hexlock's replacement adds +8 base instead of +65% total), and no longer adds Culture to Data and Encrypted Data tiles, adding +2 Science instead of +1 to those tiles.
+	- Data Center severely nerfed; it only adds +5 Science instead of +50% to the city's total Science yields (Hexlock's replacement adds +8 base instead of +65% total), and no longer adds Culture to Data and Encrypted Data tiles, adding +4 Science instead of +1 to those tiles.
+	- Decryption Center consumes Power in addition to Encrypted Data and adds +2 Science (or +4 as long as the player doesn't run out of Power) instead of +1 Culture.
 - Culture building adjustments:
+	- Museum no longer gives Faith, but adds +1 Culture/Science to worked Artifacts tiles along with +10% total Culture output in the city.
 	- Broadcast Tower now gives +2 Culture, no Happiness, and costs 3 Water per turn in maintenance.
 	- Television Studio now gives +2 Culture/Happiness and costs 2 Water per turn in maintenance.